Low-energy threshold demonstration for dark matter searches in TREX-DM with an $^{37}$Ar source produced at CNA HiSPANoS: Introduction

 \section{Introduction}

 Dark matter is a form of non-luminous, non-baryonic matter that makes up approximately 26\% of the mass-energy budget of the Universe~\cite{planck_2020}.
 Among all the particles proposed to constitute dark matter, Weakly Interacting Massive Particles (WIMPs) stand out as one of the leading candidates.
 However, the traditional mass range $m\sim 10\mathrm{~GeV/c}^2 - 1\mathrm{~TeV/c}^2$ motivated by the so-called "WIMP miracle"~\cite{WIMPs_lecture_notes_Feng_2022} has been increasingly constrained by numerous direct search experiments~\cite{Billard_2022} and by collider searches at facilities such as the LHC~\cite{DM_colliders_2018}.
-As a result, WIMP searches are gradually shifting their focus towards the low-mass frontier ($< 10$~GeV/c$^2$), which remains the least explored region of the parameter space.
-This shift has been possible by significant improvements in detector sensitivity, which have allowed experiments to achieve very low energy thresholds (sub keV$_{ee}$).
+As a result, WIMP searches are gradually broadening their focus to include the low-mass region~\cite{Battaglieri_2017} ($< 10$~GeV/c$^2$), which remains the least explored region of the parameter space.
+This shift has been possible by significant improvements in detector sensitivity, which have allowed experiments to achieve very low energy thresholds (sub keV$_{ee}$)~\cite{Essig_2022, Diamond_2025}.

-TREX-DM~\cite{TREX-DM_2016, TREX-DM_Bckg_Assessment_2018, TREX-DM_2024} is a high-pressure time projection chamber (TPC) designed to search for low-mass WIMPs using argon- or neon-based mixtures.
+TREX-DM~\cite{TREX-DM_2016, TREX-DM_Bckg_Assessment_2018, TREX-DM_2024} is a high-pressure time projection chamber (TPC) designed to search for low-mass WIMPs using argon- or neon-based gas mixtures.
 The selection of light noble gases is motivated by their enhanced sensitivity to low-energy nuclear recoils characteristic of WIMP interactions, while operation at high pressure increases the target mass density and detection efficiency.

-The detector consists of a cylindrical vessel made of radiopure copper, with a diameter of 0.5~m, length of 0.5~m, and wall thickness of 6~cm.
-These dimensions are determined by the requirements of holding pressures up to 10~bar(a) while serving as the innermost component of the shielding system.
-The vessel houses a total active volume of 20~L, corresponding to approximately 0.3~kg of argon or 0.16~kg of neon at 10~bar.
+The detector consists of a cylindrical vessel made of radiopure copper, with a diameter of 0.5~m, a length of 0.5~m, and a wall thickness of 6~cm.
+These dimensions are determined by the requirements to withstand pressures up to 10~bar(a) while serving as the innermost component of the shielding system.
+The vessel houses a total active volume of 20~L, which corresponds to approximately 0.3~kg of argon or 0.16~kg of neon at 10~bar.

 A central cathode, connected to high voltage through a custom-made feedthrough, divides the vessel into two symmetric sensitive volumes.
 Each volume includes a 16-cm-long drift region defined by a set of copper strips printed on a Kapton substrate and supported by four PTFE walls.
-This configuration ensures uniform electric field throughout the active volume.
+This configuration ensures a uniform electric field throughout the active volume.